jfrancis71/ros2_lego/lego/README.md

-# thomas
+# lego
-Thomas is a collection of ROS2 packages for a lego Technic robot (Thomas) running ROS2
+Lego is a ROS2 package for a lego Technic robot (Thomas) running ROS2

 ```conda activate ros2```